 Knowing what I would get, I took a bite of the cracker first.
-Mmmm… just as bland as I remembered and even more chewy, probably from sitting in the muggy hold.
-But that didn’t stop or slow me down — I was hungry — inhaled that biscuit just as fast as my salivary glands could pump out spit.
+Mmm. . . just as bland as I remembered and even more chewy, probably from sitting in the muggy hold.
+But that didn’t stop me from scarfing it down — I inhaled that biscuit just as fast as my salivary glands could pump out spit.

 When I finished the cracker I badly needed a drink of water.
 Kneeling by the barril I could see João watching me.
 Ever since my little choking incident the day before, he made it a point to watch whenever I took a drink from the cask, hoping, no doubt, for a repeat performance.
 This time he was out of luck.

 I could almost feel the flour congealing in my gut as I drank.
 White glue.
-Good thing I wasn’t feeling seasick because barfing up that stuff would have been a sticky mess.
-Standing up again, I saw my two cookies sitting on the cover and popped one into my mouth, thinking, At least it has some sugar.
+Good thing I wasn’t feeling seasick because puking that stuff up would’ve been a sticky mess.
+Standing again, I saw my two cookies sitting on the cover, and popped one into my mouth thinking, At least it’s got some sugar.

 To say I was pleasantly surprised when the cookie hit my tongue would be the grossest understatement.
 It was light and buttery and dissolved in my mouth like angle cake, leaving behind a delicate taste of toasted almond.
 This was the best Magdalena cookie I had ever eaten!